She's the Man: Plot

-Viola Hastings is a teen girl who plays for the girls soccer team at her high school, Cornwall Prep.
+Viola Hastings is a teen girl who plays for the girls' soccer team with her two best friends, Kia and Yvonne, at her high school, Cornwall Prep.
 Her dream is to play for the North Carolina Tar Heels.
-However, the team gets cut.
-Viola and her friends try to join the boys' team, but the coach refuses.
-Viola's boyfriend, Justin, supports the coach's decision, upsetting Viola, and resulting in their breaking up.
+When they discover their high school cut their girls' soccer team, Viola, Kia and Yvonne try to join the boys' team, but their coach, Coach Pistonek, refuses.
+Viola's boyfriend, Justin, supports Pistonek's decision not to let girls play on his team, despite having said that Viola is better than half of his team the day before, upsetting Viola, and resulting in the pair breaking up.

-Meanwhile, her twin brother, Sebastian has to enroll in Illyria, an elite boarding school, as he was recently expelled from Cornwall for skipping classes, but he secretly goes to London with his fledgling band instead.
-Sebastian is also struggling with his relationship with his shallow girlfriend, Monique.
+Just as Viola gets to her house, her twin brother Sebastian’s girlfriend, Monique Valentine, follows her, initially mistaking her for Sebastian, and tells her to tell Sebastian to contact her if he wants to stay in her life.
+When Viola enters her house, she is greeted by her mother, Daphne, who wants Viola to debut at the upcoming debutante ball, and who is divorced from Roger, Viola’s father.
+Sebastian has to enroll in Illyria, an elite boarding school, as he was recently expelled from Cornwall for skipping classes, but he secretly goes to London with his fledgling band instead.
+Sebastian is also struggling with his relationship with Monique.

-Viola agrees to cover for Sebastian by telling each of their divorced parents that he is staying at the other's house.
-Viola decides to pass herself off as Sebastian, hoping to join their boys' team and beat Cornwall to prove their coach and Justin, wrong for suggesting cancellation of the ladies' soccer team.
+Viola agrees to cover for Sebastian by tricking Daphne into thinking that he is staying at Roger's house.
+Viola decides to pass herself off as Sebastian, hoping to join Illyria's boy's soccer team and beat Cornwall to prove Coach Pistonek and Justin wrong for suggesting she isn't good enough to play on the Cornwall boy's team.
 With the help of her stylist friend, Paul, she is transformed into "Sebastian" and attends Illyria in his place.

-While moving in, she meets her roommate, Duke Orsino, Illyria's attractive soccer team captain.
+While moving in, she meets her roommate, Duke Orsino, Illyria's attractive soccer team captain, and his friends, Toby and Andrew.
 During tryouts, Viola fails to impress Coach Dinklage and is assigned to second string, much to her dismay.
-Her teammates, including Duke, initially dislike "Sebastian" as he's awkward and strange.
-However, after Paul stages an elaborate scene at the local pizzeria, they begin to accept him into their social circle.
+Duke, Toby, Andrew, and the other players initially dislike "Sebastian," as he is awkward and strange.
+However, after Paul stages an elaborate scene at the local pizzeria, Cesario's, with Kia and Yvonne (meant to portray "Sebastian" as an attractive guy) and “Sebastian” breaks up with Monique, they begin to accept him into their social circle.
+As they grow closer, Duke and his friends also reveal that Duke has had a crush on Olivia Lennox for the past few years, and that she has recently gone through a messy breakup.
+They also briefly introduce Malcolm, another student at Illyria who has a near-obsessive crush on Olivia.